We can all agree that building an awesome website can be a tricky and time-consuming process if you’re not using the right tools.

-Ideally, if you are looking into website building tools, you’ll want to consider whether they are easy to use, if they offer the sorts of features you are looking for, and whether you will have to pay extra for adding extensions or add-ons to your site.
-For instance, Blue Host will require users to pay extra for add-ons, as might other providers out there.
+Ideally, if you are looking into website building tools, you will want to consider whether they are easy to use if they offer the sorts of features you are looking for, and whether you will have to pay extra for adding extensions or add-ons to your site.
+For instance, Bluehost requires users to pay extra for add-ons, as might other providers out there.

 The best web hosting providers provide plenty of options for users, whether that’s by creating a site through their service or by uploading a site they’ve made with another provider.

 Bandwidth and Storage

-Bandwidth, for instance, is a measurement of the amount of data that your website can transfer at any one time.
+Bandwidth is a measurement of the amount of data that your website can transfer at any one time.
 Some web hosting services offer limited bandwidth per month.
 Others, like Dream Host, offer unlimited bandwidth.

-On average, most sites will only use about 10G of bandwidth per month.
-But if you have exceptionally heavy traffic or lots of pages, you may need to consider plans that offer over 20G or more.
+On average, most sites will only use about 10 gigabytes of bandwidth per month, but if you have exceptionally heavy traffic or lots of pages, you may need to consider plans that offer over 20 gigabytes or more.

 Some Services to Consider

-But if you’re still not sure who might be a good choice to host your website, here are a few options you can consider.
+If you’re still not sure who might be a good choice to host your website, here are a few options you can consider.